BitcoinDesign/Guide/README.md

 On June 2, 2021, the community [announced](https://bitcoindesign.medium.com/announcing-the-bitcoin-design-guide-c4955d859fda) the launch of the initial version of the Bitcoin Design Guide to the public.

 On February 9, 2022, the community [announced](https://bitcoindesign.medium.com/design-better-lightning-wallets-with-the-bitcoin-design-guide-v2-2669f610ebc7) the completion of a major revision of the guide to include content about the Lightning network.

+See the [roadmap](https://github.com/orgs/BitcoinDesign/projects/2) for what we're currently working on.

 ---